 - What issues or problems are you currently facing?

-- Bring up your Scrum Board during the meeting so your team can visually see project progress.
+- Bring up your Scrum board during the meeting so your team can see progress

-- Don’t bring outsiders to the meeting unless absolutely necessary.
+- Don’t bring outsiders to the meeting unless necessary

 - Enforce start and stop times and expect your team to come prepared